fremff/vim-css-syntax/readme.md

 ## Options

-As a optional, "css_default_sync" argument can be used to switch the syntax synchronization settings.
+As a optional, "css_default_sync" argument can be used for switch the syntax synchronization settings.
 By default, to use "syn sync minlines=2000" as setting of synchronization.
 If you have a slow machine, so, you can use the following option(to use "syn sync maxlines=200"):
 ```
 let g:css_default_sync == 1
 ```

 ##  For the CSSBeautify command :

 /* Original */